 Rainbows and browns move in behind the salmon clusters and absolutely slam egg patterns and bunny flies.
 Fishing the salmon pods for trout produce some very big fish—often the biggest fish of the year.

 Tips for Fishing the Taylor River

-The Taylor River is a prime fishery located half way between Gunnison and Crested Butte and is a main stem of the Gunnison River.
-The secret behind the Taylor’s success is the reservoir upstream which controls flows all year long and the consistent gradient of the river downstream.
+The Taylor River is a prime fishery located halfway between Gunnison and Crested Butte and is a main stem of the Gunnison River.
+The secret behind the Taylor’s success is the reservoir upstream that controls the flow all year long and makes the gradient of the river downstream consistent.
 Large boulders and bedrock riffles litter the run and provide perfect spots for trout to congregate.
-These same features also help the aquatic insects flourish and huge hatches of Caddis, BWO, and PMD can cover you in the evenings.
+These same features also help aquatic insects flourish.
+Huge hatches of Caddis, BWO, and PMD can cover you in the evenings.

 The rest of the Taylor fishes normally for a western river.
 Most people use 4X-5X leaders and tippets.
 Fish the hatch as it comes off and then be ready to switch back to a dry-dropper as necessary.
 Hare’s Ears, Zebra Midges, and Psycho Princes are just a few of the large selection of nymph patterns that will catch fish on the Taylor.
 These are often hung off the back of large foam flies like Pool Toys and Chubby Chernobyls.

 Our Valley’s moving water is not pastoral and much of it is fast-flowing.
 Being in decent physical shape helps us get through days of fighting currents and fish.
 Metal cleats are popular here because of their grip for the rocky river bottoms.

 Most of our guides offer dory or raft float fishing on the Gunnison River.
 Half the Gunnison is private land and floating is the only way to access some superb water that is otherwise unavailable to wading anglers.